What Can Animal Hair Do to My AC Filter?

 You can take steps to maintain the efficiency of your air conditioner, even with pets living in your home.
 Here’s how:

-• Change the filter regularly: Depending on the total number of pets as well as the filter's efficiency, you may need a new filter every 30 to 90 days.
-Keep an eye on it every month and replace it when it starts to appear clogged.
+- Stick to a regular schedule when cleaning or replacing the filter: Depending on the total number of pets as well as the filter’s efficiency, you may need a new filter every 30 to 90 days.
+Take a look at the filter each month and replace it if you notice weaker airflow or can see evidence of a clog.

-• Keep ventilation clear: Pet hair gradually piles up against the air registers and grilles, reducing airflow.
-Clean these with the brush attachment on your vacuum cleaner as often as needed.
-Then, hire a professional to remove built-up pet hair, dander and dust inside your ductwork every few years.
+- Keep ventilation clear: Pet hair gradually piles up against the air registers and grilles, reducing airflow.
+Trying cleaning these using the brush attachment on your vacuum cleaner as often as needed.
+Then, call a professional for cleaning out the collected pet hair, dander and dust inside your ductwork every few years.

-• Keep pets well-groomed: Regular brushing and bathing is a great strategy for reducing pet hair.
-Keep the brushing outdoors and sweep the area when you're done to stop hair from just drifting back inside.
+- Keep pets well-groomed: Regular brushing and bathing is a great strategy for reducing pet hair.
+Make sure to handle brushing outside and sweep the area when you’re done to stop hair from just drifting back inside.

-• Consistently vacuum and dust: Pet hair can be found in pretty much every room of a house.
-A lot of it settles on surfaces or under furniture.
+- Consistently vacuum and dust: Not all pet hair ends up in the HVAC system.
+A lot of it settles on surfaces or in corners.
 Proper cleaning should include vacuuming, sweeping, dusting and washing any pet beds.

-• Don't let debris collect near the outdoor unit: Central HVAC systems need an outdoor unit secured to a concrete slab somewhere along an exterior wall of the home.
-Keep the area around this unit free of debris, including pet hair, grass clippings, dead leaves and other forms of yard waste.
-This encourages normal heat transfer for more efficient operation.
+- Keep the area around the outdoor unit clear: Central air conditioning systems come with an outdoor unit fixed to a concrete slab somewhere along an exterior wall of the home.
+Keep the area around this unit free of debris, such as pet hair, grass clippings, dead leaves, and other forms of yard waste.
+This ensures effective heat transfer for more efficient operation.

-• Don't ignore preventive maintenance: Ideally, your local HVAC professional will inspect and maintain the air conditioner annually, preferably in the spring.
-They can identify and fix small issues, clean internal components and offer tips to keep your air conditioning running efficiently with pets.
+- Don’t ignore preventive maintenance: An HVAC technician should inspect and maintain the air conditioner annually, preferably in the spring.
+They can identify and fix small issues, clean key components and offer tips to keep your cooling system running efficiently with pets.

-If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, look to [companyname] for tailored solutions and top-notch customer service.
-We offer a range of indoor air quality products designed to minimize pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
-We'll do our best to maintain your HVAC system's performance and energy efficiency.
-Rest assured that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+If you want to minimize the impact your pets have on your HVAC system and indoor air quality, look to for personalized recommendations on the best solution.
+We sell and service many quality indoor air quality products best suited for combating pet hair and dander, such as advanced air filtration, whole-house ventilation and air duct cleaning.
+We’ll do our best to maintain your HVAC system’s performance and energy efficiency.
+You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
+To request indoor air quality services in Fort Lauderdale, please contact today.